 He arrived in Saigon on Dec.
 20, 1967, with his 1963 World Series ring among the items he tucked into his foot locker.
 Gleason spent the entirety of what would be eight months in Vietnam in the field, in combat, and sheer survival earned him a rapid ascension in the ranks.

 In baseball, Gleason had been accustomed to performance-based promotion.
 The 15 homers and 16 doubles he hit in 106 games at Class A Salem yielded a ticket to the bigs in September of '63, when he made seven appearances as a pinch-runner before getting a pinch-hit opportunity on the penultimate day of the regular season.
 The pennant was clinched and the game against the Phillies was out of hand by the time Gleason stepped in against Dennis Bennett in the eighth.
 He hit a liner to left, then hustled and slid in safely at second.

 The first hit.
 The first of many, he thought, because Gleason was convinced he would be a superstar.

 Alas, he didn’t get another promotion the next three seasons.
 In ’64, his manager at Double-A Albuquerque caught him dancing with a woman in a nightclub.

-“I didn’t know it was his girlfriend,” Gleason says with a laugh, “until some of the other players told me.”
+“I didn’t know it was his girlfriend,” Gleason said with a laugh, “until some of the other players told me.”